eddiedunnteaching/cit301/FinalProject.md

 ![success](./images/successfully_created.png)

-Now you just need to create the instance.
+Now you need to create the instance.

 - Choose a name
 - Select the default `Ubuntu` AMI (22.04)